YottaDB/YDBRust/ARCHITECTURE.md

 `Result` is the canonical way to do error handling in Rust, see [the book][book-result] for more info.
 This API also aims to be 'safe' (see [below](#safety-in-rust)).
+This API is private because it's low-level and not very convenient to use, to avoid the user having to decide which API they want.

 The `context_api` aims to be easy to use while avoiding excessive copies.
 Unlike the `easy_api` in Go, there is no unnecessary allocation (not quite true: there is an [extra error buffer] created when starting a new transaction).
 The API is meant to look like a key/value store instead of FFI.
+This is the only safe public API.

 ## Simple API